 Day - 30

 Location: Estancia Stay - This afternoon fly from Mendoza to Buenos Aires, which only takes around one and a half hours.
 This domestic flight has a strict luggage allowance of 15kg (one piece) for check in luggage.
 On arrival about 6 pm, travel in a minivan for just over an hour to a traditional estancia (ranch).
 This is where the group will be staying for the next couple of days.
 During your time here, you could go horse riding, take a cooking class or simply read a book.
 Estancias are ideal for relaxation and provide a great base for activities.
 Please remember that activities vary depending on the days that you are there.
 If in doubt, ask your trip leader for more information.

 Day - 31

 Location: Estancia Stay - Today, your leader can assist the ranch staff to brief you about the sport Polo.
 This nail biting game will enthral and impress you; combining skill, endurance, elegance and danger!
-You may be lucky enough to see a game in action, but if not, you will still get to meet the horses up close and get a feel for the equipment and gear used.
-Take the opportunity to speak with a local cowboy.
+Meet the horses up close and get a feel for the equipment and gear used.
 Later, head into the kitchen to take part in an mmpanada workshop!
 Empanada's are an Argentinean staple that resemble a small pie.
 They can be sweet but are most commonly savoury.
 During the workshop you will learn how to make the dough and a traditional filling from scratch.
 At some point today a local gaucho (cowboy) will pop in to the ranch for a chat.